Here’s the 1 minute TL;DR version

 Handling different opinions in a team

 As someone naturally inclined toward listening, I've actively worked on enhancing my persuasive communication skills, challenging myself to speak up and engage in constructive debates with my teammates.
 Recognizing the value of expressing my thoughts, I've learned that disagreements are a natural part of collaboration.
-I appreciate the unwavering support of my teammates, fostering an environment where everyone's input is valued and heard."
+I appreciate the unwavering support of my teammates, fostering an environment where everyone's input is valued and heard.

 Shouldn’t rely on onboarding process